ssimay/ssimay/README.md

-I'm a freshman CS student at Bilkent University.
+I'm a sophomore CS student at Bilkent University.